We are going to let you in on a little secret…

 Omega-3 fatty acids

-Superfoods come in many different forms – from the everyday foods found in your grocery store to the more exotic items that typically reside in health food stores.
+Superfoods come in many different forms – from the everyday foods found in your grocery shop to the more exotic items that typically reside in health food stores.

-And yes, while we believe the more specialized superfoods like acaí berries, maca, and spirulina can support your fertility, it’s always best to start with foods that have been studied as part of a pro-fertility diet (e.g., seafood, plant-proteins, fruits, and vegetables).
+And yes, while we believe the more specialized superfoods like acaí berries, maca, and spirulina can support your reproductive health (especially if you’re struggling with infertility), it’s always best to select foods that have been studied as part of a pro-fertility diet (e.g., seafood, plant-proteins, fruits, and vegetables).

 Here’s a rundown of the everyday superfoods we recommend incorporating in your fertility diet:

 We all have our favorites (Dr. Eskew = strawberries & Dr. Haas = blueberries).
-Regardless of your favorite, berries are filled with antioxidants and other phytonutrients.
-This means they are great for reducing inflammation and support the health of your energy-demanding cells (yes, that includes your ovaries!).
+Regardless of your favorite, berries are filled with antioxidants and other anti-inflammatory phytonutrients.
+This means they are great for supporting the health of those energy-demanding cells in your body (yes, that includes your ovaries!).

 There you have it, the top fertility superfoods we recommend at OvulifeMD.
-Other fertility superfoods worth mentioning that did not make the top 5 list include asparagus, pumpkin seeds, avocados, and walnuts.
+Other fertility superfoods worth mentioning that did not make the top 7 list include olive oil, pumpkin seeds, sunflower seeds, walnuts, sardines, and full-fat dairy.*

 Before we wrap up, here’s a question we commonly hear:

-“Why should I eat superfoods when I can take a supplement or multivitamin?”
+“Why should I eat superfoods when I can take a supplement or a prenatal vitamin?”

 None of this is to say that supplements don’t have their place.
 At OvulifeMD, we believe that there are many high-quality supplements with high-quality research supporting their effectiveness.
 So this blurb is not a complete knock on supplements.

-Ultimately, the important takeaway is that you should always start with a pro-fertility diet packed with nutrient-dense superfoods, and then look to supplement with targeted nutrients.
+Ultimately, the important takeaway is that you should always start with a pro-fertility diet packed with nutrient-dense superfoods, and then look to supplements with their targeted nutrients to boost fertility.

 With or without a widely accepted scientific definition, the concept of superfoods is quite real, especially when it comes to your fertility.